ForesightMiningSoftwareCorporation/multiphysics_examples/README.md

   so you'll need to remove some (flavor chains are good candidates.)
   - Re-export it to gltf without animations (it reduces its size).
 - Truck: undisclosed
+  - provided model didn't have a great origin for the bucket to rotate it without mesh interlacing so I modified it.

 ## Opinionated decisions